NethServer/nethsecurity/packages/snort3/README.md

 snort-mgr report -v
 ```

-## Configuration
+## New configuration options

 The configuration is stored in UCI under the `snort` configuration file.

-This package add the following extra UCI options:
+This package add the following extra UCI options under the `snort` section:

 - `ns_policy` - the policy to use for the Snort rules.
 Possible values are `connectivity`, `balanced`, `security`, `max-detect`.
 - `ns_disabled_rules` - a list of SIDs to disable.
+- `ns_suppress` - a list of suppress rules.
+See [Rule suppression](#rule-suppression) for more details.

 ## Download rules